Renting an Apartment in Siem Reap, an Insider Guide

 Alternative Search Options

-Expats have told us that they also had success putting the word out amongst tuk tuk (remork) drivers or hiring a driver to go looking for properties for them and then driving them around to inspect them.
-Some people have also found rental properties by checking noticeboards such as that outside Angkor Market and via expat forums and Facebook pages.
+When it comes to renting an apartment in Siem Reap, many expats have told us that they have also had success putting the word out amongst tuk tuk (remork) drivers or hiring a driver to go looking for properties for them and then drive them around to inspect them once they’ve identified a few.

-For serviced apartments, the standard one-month visa will suffice, however, for short-term and longer-term rentals you will need to have a one-year business visa.
-To obtain the one-year extension, make sure that when you get your Cambodian visa at the border, airport or online that you opt for the US$25 Business Visa (Type E), not the usual US$20 Tourist Visa that most travellers obtain.
+For serviced apartments, the standard one-month visa will suffice, however, for short-term and longer-term rentals (say, from 6-12 months or longer) you will need to have a one-year business visa.
+To obtain the one-year extension, make sure that when you get your Cambodian visa at the border, airport or online that you opt for the US$35 Business Visa (Type E), not the usual US$30 Tourist Visa that most travellers obtain.

 A travel agent can extend the Tourist Visa by one month for you (ours cost US$44 per person), however, you cannot then transfer from the Tourist Visa to the Cambodian Business Visa, which means if you entered the country on a Tourist Visa you will have to exit the country and re-apply for a Business Visa when you cross the border back into Cambodia again.

-There are many travel agents in Siem Reap who can do this for you, however, we’ve been using the sweet Sopheak from Sopheak Na Travel & Tours for the past six months.
-She also arranges our car to Poipet on the border (US$35 one way, US$60 return)
+There are many travel agents in Siem Reap who can do this for you, however, we’ve been using the sweet Sopheak from Sopheak Na Travel & Tours for the past 18 months.
+She also arranges a car and driver for us when we need to go to Battambang or Poipet on the border (US$35 one way, US$60 return)